falcosecurity/falco-website/content/en/docs/developer-guide/plugins/how-to-develop.md

 )
 ```

-The `const` are used to declare all mandatory informations of our plugin through the `docker.SetInfo()` method:
+The `const` are used to declare all mandatory information of our plugin through the `docker.SetInfo()` method:
 * `ID`:  Must be unique among all plugins, it's used by the framework in captures to know which `plugin` is the `source` of events.
 It's also important for avoiding collisions if you want to share your plugin in the [registry](https://github.com/falcosecurity/plugins), see [the main repository](https://github.com/falcosecurity/plugins#registering-a-new-plugin) for more details.
 * `Name`: The name of our plugin, will be used in `plugins` section of  `falco.yaml`.
 The plugin name must match this regular expression: `^[a-z]+[a-z0-9-_\-]*$` (however, its not recommended to use _ in the name, unless you are trying to match the name of a source or for particular reasons).
 * `Description`: The description of our plugin.